 Charity Navigator’s preferred liabilities to assets ratio is an important metric.
 It cannot fully measure the value of two crucial strategic decisions UNICEF USA has made in recent years that have drastically improved both its capacity and sustainability.

-UNICEF USA’s innovative Bridge Fund
+UNICEF USA’s innovative Impact Fund for Children

 What remains constant is UNICEF USA’s sustained, full-fledged and cost-effective commitment to helping children survive and thrive.